Master Food Preserver Program

 Master Food Preservers canning pickles

 Do you enjoy the art and science of food preservation?
 Would you like to develop expertise in food preservation?
-Consider becoming a Master Food Preserver.
+Consider becoming a Master Food Preserver Volunteer.

-Master Food Preservers serve to extend Extension’s education programs in food preservation to adults and youth.
-The Master Food Preserver serves as a volunteer and as a resource in the community to provide the public with research-based information from the University of Maine Cooperative Extension and USDA.
+Master Food Preserver Volunteers serve to extend Extension’s educational programs in food preservation to adults and youth.
+Master Food Preserver Volunteer serves as a resource in the community to provide the public with research-based information from the University of Maine Cooperative Extension and USDA.

 Direct questions about the program to the instructor Kathy Savoie at ksavoie@maine.edu.